 Trailers designed to be pulled by an ATV are generally about half the weight of trailers designed to pull behind a car.
 Even the smallest ATV haulers/ utility trailers exceed the rated towing capacity of some of the smaller ATVs.

-As a general rule, you should not use an ATV to pull a trailer designed to be pulled by a car or truck.
+Generally, using an ATV to pull a trailer designed to be pulled by a car or truck is not advised.

-The same general rule applies the other way round as well.
-ATV tow behind trailers is un general, not designed to be pulled by a car.
+The same general rule applies the other way around as well.
+ATV tow behind trailers is generally not designed to be pulled by a car.

 Besides the frame, the axle is the heaviest component on a trailer.
-Adding one more axle does increase the capacity of a trailer, but it does also add weight.
+Adding one more axle does increase a trailer’s capacity, but it also adds weight.

-In many cases, you will find that you can tow a smaller amount of cargo in a single axle trailer than a dual axle due to the weight limit of your tow hitch.
+In many cases, you will find that you can tow a smaller amount of cargo in a single-axle trailer than in a dual-axle due to the weight limit of your tow hitch.

-The most common configuration for hauling one ATV is a 10′ to 12′ deck with a single axle.
-A full-size ATV is around 80 to 85 inches long.
-You need to make sure you have a large enough deck if you plan on hauling more than one ATV at the time.
+A 10′ to 12′ deck with a single axle is the most common configuration for hauling one ATV, with a full-size ATV being around 80 to 85 inches long.
+You must ensure you have a large enough deck if you plan on hauling more than one ATV at a time.

-Longer and wider trailers are heavier than a smaller trailer with similar construction.
-But the difference in weight may not as high as you think.
-The weight of the axle, drawbar, nosewheel, and lighting assembly can be the same even if you go up one size in bed size.
+Longer and broader trailers are heavier than smaller trailers with similar construction.
+But the difference in weight may not be as high as you think.
+The weight of the axle, drawbar, nosewheel, and lighting assembly can be the same even if you go up one step in bed size.

 ATV haulers are typically made out of steel or aluminum.

 In the early days of ATVs, there were no haulers specifically designed to carry ATVs.
-Most people just used a basic wood decked, heavy-duty utility trailer made out of solid steel.
+Most people used a basic wood-decked, heavy-duty utility trailer made of solid steel.

-Many still prefer using steel utility trailers to haul ATVs due to their robustness.
+Due to their robustness, many still prefer using steel utility trailers to haul ATVs.
 The downside is that they are relatively heavy when empty.

 ATVs are relatively lightweight vehicles that do not require the same robustness as a small excavator or other small but heavy machinery.
-Hardwood floors are needed to protect the trailer from steel excavator tracks, but not necessary for a rubber ATV wheel.
+Hardwood floors are needed to protect the trailer from steel excavator tracks but are not necessary for a rubber ATV wheel.

 That’s why aluminum trailers have been and still are increasing in popularity for ATV hauling.

-Aluminum is much lighter than steel and wood but is still a relatively strong material.
-A lighter weight trailer will give you better mileage and won’t require such a large car or truck for safe pulling.
+Aluminum is much lighter than steel and wood but still relatively strong.
+A lighter-weight trailer will give you better mileage and won’t require such a large car or truck for safe pulling.

-The frame and axles are still made out of steel, but the box can be made out of plastic or other composite materials.
-Plastic box trailers are great for camping and other situations where having a lightweight trailer is important.
+The frame and axles are still steel, but the box can be made of plastic or other composite materials.
+Plastic box trailers are great for camping and other situations where having a lightweight trailer is essential.

 Related: How Much Weight Can an ATV Carry?
 (Cargo and Rider)